 \section{Conclusion}

-This paper provides an in-depth study of the factor model for functional time series, including identification, estimation, and prediction.
-From a practical point of view, the DFFM is an attractive modeling framework for infinitely-dimensional temporal data as it allows to perform analyses and predictions via a low-dimensional common component of the data.
-Our results are useful for a broad range of applications in which the number of factors in the common component is unknown, and the idiosyncratic component potentially has strong cross-correlation and is weakly correlated with the common component.
+This paper provides an in-depth study of the factor model for functional time series, including its identification, estimation, and prediction.
+From a practical point of view, the approximate functional factor model is an attractive modeling framework for infinitely-dimensional temporal data, as it allows analyses and predictions via a low-dimensional factor component of the data.
+Our results are useful for a broad range of applications in which the number of factors is unknown, and the error component potentially has strong cross-correlation and is weakly correlated with the common component.
 We have developed a simple-to-use novel method, yielding consistent estimates of the number of factors and their dynamics.
-A Monte Carlo study and an empirical illustration to yield curves show that our method provides an attractive modeling and predictive framework.
+A Monte Carlo study and an empirical illustration of yield curves show that our method provides an attractive modeling and predictive framework.

 Several methodological problems await further analysis.
 The first is to develop the distributional and inferential theory for the estimators beyond the consistency results obtained in this paper.
-For instance, in the empirical illustration to yield curves, it might be interesting to provide confidence bands or test some restrictions on the loading functions.
-The second is to go beyond the weakly stationary assumption on the factors.
-For instance, letting some of the factors have short memory whereas others are permitted to have a long memory (persistence).
+For instance, in the empirical illustration of yield curves, it might be interesting to provide confidence bands or test some restrictions on the loading functions.
+The second is to go beyond the weakly stationary assumption on the factors, for instance, by allowing some factors to have short memory while others are permitted to have long memory (persistence).
 Finally, the third is to develop a predictive methodology for the factors using semiparametric or nonparametric models.